Your #1 resource to stay updated on bridge improvement projects to support Greater Reading.

 The contractor will be working 6 days per week and two shift per day to stay on schedule.
 Please refer to the detour information.
 During the entire closure and construction period, left turns from Penn Avenue onto 3rd and 4th Avenues in West Reading will be prohibited to accommodate two thru lanes into West Reading.

-Buttonwood Bridge Schedule of Work to Competition
+Buttonwood Bridge Schedule of Work to Completion

 Get the latest news updates – Stay in the loop!Learn about new closures and traffic patterns here before you hit the road.